PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 08:30:48
+Last updated: 2024-04-06 08:31:22
-Random Quote: Sometimes one has to adjust to a situation as it unfolds.
-With every calamity comes opportunity. - Virginia Wilson
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring